niiicolai/sar-cpu-analyzer/README.md

 # SAR CPU Data Analyzer
 A python project that can be used to analyze, test and visualize the CPU data from the SAR command.
+The project can also be used to run automated tests on the CPU data using GitHub Actions.

 ## Setup
 ```bash